danielcfurr/edstan/briefmanual.md

 takes a vector of person IDs.
 The use of *covariates* and *formula* are the same as before.
-For the latent regression part, we use the `rescale_binary()` and `rescale_continuous()` functions to rescale the covariates for compatability with the prior distributions specified in edstan models.
+For the latent regression part, we use the `rescale_binary()` and `rescale_continuous()` functions to rescale the covariates for compatibility with the prior distributions specified in edstan models.

 ``` r